-Based on information available as of the date of this information statement, we estimate that approximately 28.0 million shares of our common stock will be outstanding immediately after the spin-off, based on the number of shares of Ensign common stock that we expect will be outstanding as of the record date, the distribution ratio, and the anticipated exchange of Cornerstone equity awards for Pennant equity awards in connection with the distribution.
+We estimate that shares of our common stock will be issued and outstanding immediately after the spin-off, based on the number of shares of Ensign common stock that we expect will be outstanding as of the record date and the anticipated exchange of Cornerstone equity awards for Pennant equity awards in connection with the distribution.
 The shares of our common stock that you will receive in the distribution will be freely transferable, unless you are considered an "affiliate" of ours under Rule 144 under the Securities Act.
 Persons who can be considered our affiliates after the spin-off generally include individuals or entities that directly, or indirectly through one or more intermediaries, control, are controlled by, or are under common control with, us, and may include certain of our officers and directors.
-As of the distribution date, we estimate that our directors and officers will beneficially own in the aggregate less than seven percent of our shares.
+As of the distribution date, we estimate that our directors and officers will beneficially own in the aggregate less than percent of our shares.
 In addition, individuals who are affiliates of Ensign on the distribution date may be deemed to be affiliates of ours.
 Our affiliates may sell shares of our common stock received in the distribution only:

-- under a registration statement that the SEC has declared effective under the Securities Act; or - under an exemption from registration under the Securities Act, such as the exemption afforded by Rule 144.
+- under a registration statement that the SEC has declared effective under the Securities Act; or - · under an exemption from registration under the Securities Act, such as the exemption afforded by Rule 144.